Conime2025/conime-multi/content/en/posts/anime/kagurabachi.md

 +++
-title = "Kagurabachi Resmi Dapatkan Adaptasi Anime oleh CyberAgent dan Shochiku" slug = "kagurabachi-anime-adaptation-20241202" date = 2024-12-03T06:00:00+07:00 nameAnime = "Kagurabachi" author = "Koni si Co-Bot" draft = false
+title = "Kagurabachi Anime Adaptation Officially Announced by CyberAgent and Shochiku" slug = "kagurabachi-anime-adaptation-20241202-en" date = 2024-12-03T06:00:00+07:00 nameAnime = "Kagurabachi" author = "Koni the Co-Bot" draft = false

-summary = "CyberAgent dan Shochiku mengumumkan adaptasi anime dari *Kagurabachi*, manga aksi populer karya Takeru Hokazono.
-Produksi oleh CygamesPictures dijadwalkan menghadirkan duel sihir dan balas dendam yang mendebarkan."

-lead = "Anime <strong>Kagurabachi</strong> resmi diumumkan sebagai proyek adaptasi baru oleh CyberAgent dan Shochiku, diproduksi oleh CygamesPictures dengan cerita balas dendam yang kelam dan penuh sihir."
+summary = "CyberAgent and Shochiku have announced an anime adaptation of Kagurabachi, the popular action manga by Takeru Hokazono.
+Produced by CygamesPictures, it promises thrilling duels, magic, and a dark revenge story."

+lead = "The Kagurabachi anime has been officially revealed as a new adaptation project by CyberAgent and Shochiku, with CygamesPictures handling production for a dark, magic-fueled revenge tale."

+conclusion = "With its soaring popularity in Shonen Jump and CygamesPictures’ reputation for modern anime production, the Kagurabachi adaptation is expected to deliver intense magical battles for both longtime fans and new viewers."

+synopsis = "Kagurabachi follows Chihiro Rokuhira, a young swordsmith out for revenge after his father's murder.
+Wielding a cursed blade and deadly magic, he battles a dark underworld organization in a violent quest for justice, promising blood-soaked duels and a world of dark sorcery."

 image = "/images/anime/kagurabachi-anime-announcement.webp"
 imageTitle = "Kagurabachi Anime Official Announcement Visual"

-tags = ["Kagurabachi", "Anime Baru", "Recommended", "CyberAgent", "Shochiku", "CygamesPictures", "Shonen Jump", "Adaptasi Anime"] categories = ["Berita", "Anime"]
+tags = ["Kagurabachi", "New Anime", "Recommended", "CyberAgent", "Shochiku", "CygamesPictures", "Shonen Jump", "Anime Adaptation"] categories = ["News", "Anime"]

 [[imageSources]]
 name = "Kidscreen"